MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/content/readme.txt

 ------------------------------------------------------------------------------------------------------------------------

-The Test Result Collection Tool is a command line tool for pushing test result XML files to the MQM test result API.
+The Test Result Collection Tool is a command line tool for pushing test result XML files to the ALM Octane test result API.

 Usage
 -----